luci/luci-py/appengine/config_service/doc/README.md

 ### Project config example

 Project chromium is a tenant of Swarming service.
-Swarming is chromum-independent therefore it does not contain configuration for chromium, but chromium needs to supply its config to swarming.
+Swarming is chromium-independent therefore it does not contain configuration for chromium, but chromium needs to supply its config to swarming.
 Chromium configs can be stored in chromium repository and be imported into `projects/chromium` config set. `projects.cfg` in `services/luci-config` config set contains a list of